Finding the Oracle of Truth

 “No, Valcat is right,” Kameko said to Valcat’s surprise.
 “You saved my life and for that I thank you.”

-“Well I tried to warn you but as usual you didn’t listen,” Blaine said.
+“Well I tried to warn you but as usual you didn’t listen,” Blaine blurted.

-Frowning, Valcat quizzed, “So Blaine knew you were interested in the bounty and cautioned you against it?”
+Valcat frowned.
+“So Blaine knew you were interested in the bounty and cautioned you against it?”

 Kameko hoped that Blaine would not let that little morsel of information out of the bag.
 “I asked him about the brothers and he warned me not to get involved.
 I guess I didn’t listen.”